Our Admissions Process

 Criteria for Admissions

-Applications for admission to the M.A. and Ph.D. programs are invited from students who have completed undergraduate degrees in biology or who have demonstrated excellence in some related discipline (e.g., environmental sciences, marine sciences, botany, or evolutionary anthropology, for example).
+Applications for admission to our graduate programs are invited from students who have completed undergraduate degrees in biology or who have demonstrated excellence in some related discipline (e.g., environmental sciences, marine sciences, botany, or evolutionary anthropology, for example).
+Cummulative undergraduate GPA of 3.0 is required for all applicants.
+As a R1 institution, the UCSC EEB department preferentially supports doctoral students.
+Masters candidates will be considered on a case by case basis and if they have their own source of funding, such as a fellowship.
+Please discuss available program options with your potential faculty mentor.

 **We highly encourage applicants to email the EEB faculty with whom they are interested in working prior to submitting their application materials for consideration.
 This is the only way to confirm that they are accepting students for the upcoming academic cycle.